-When we think about brands, we usually think of companies and not people.
-A brand is something that separates one thing from another and is a mark of trust, or quality – good examples of these are the slick design of the Apple logo and their marketing, or the Nike tick and designs.
-These brands clearly identify these companies, differentiate them from the competition, and help personify what a company is about.
+When we think about brands, we usually think of companies, not people.
+By definition, a brand is something that separates one thing from another and is a mark of trust or quality.

-In today’s world of work, it doesn’t matter whether you are looking to establish yourself in a completely new career, or get that next promotion – one of the most important things you can do to help reach your goals is to develop your own clear personal brand.
-Here we explain what we mean by a personal brand in the workplace, how it can help you, and offer some simple suggestions of ways to get started.
+In today’s world of work, it doesn’t matter whether you’re looking to establish yourself in a completely new career – or get that next promotion – one of the most important things you can do to help reach your goals is to develop your own clear personal brand.

 1. What is a personal brand?